Distributive Gruppen endlicher Ordnung [Finite Distributive Groups]: The Axiomatic of distributive groups

 Since $a_i\neq a_1$, $a_{\sigma_i}\neq a_1,a_i$.
-Thus, $a_{\sigma_i}$ is an element of the rest-system which is not equal to $a_i$.
+Thus, $a_{\sigma_i}$ is an element of the remaining elements which is not equal to $a_i$.
 Since the group is commutative, $a_{\sigma_i}$ has $a_i$ as its assigned element.
-Thus, the elements of the rest-system are paired in assigned element pairs and hence the order of the rest-system is even.
+Thus, the elements of the remaining elements are paired in assigned element pairs and hence the order of the remaining elements is even.
 Therefore, the order of $G$ is odd, \textit{q.e.d.}